Participating in the alternate reality game Prevent the Trace+)@(- this page is part of a game, read more

-In the early 1990s, two graduate students, one working on his masters degree, and one working on his doctoral degree, had their research quietly and privately acquired by the military.
+In the early 1990s, two graduate students, one working on his Master's Degree, and one working on his Doctorate, had their research quietly and privately acquired by the military.
 The formerly academic research was continued as government research with a significantly more generous budget.
-The overall technology was developed to sift and scan through the Internet as it evolved into a more commercial product with expected ubiquitous usage.
+The overall technology was developed to sift and scan through the Internet as it evolved into a more commercial product with expected ubiquitous use.

-For the decade beginning in 2001, the former students, known to the government as the "OTRs", or off-the-records, where granted effective doctorates within their primary field of study based on their contributions to national security.
+For the decade beginning in 2001, the former students, known to the government as the "OTRs", or Off-The-Records, were granted effective Doctorates within their primary field of study based on their contributions to national security.
 They had been commissioned on 9/11 to develop a counterterrorism emergency response blending vehicle set.